Image

 Relentless Negotiation—Ready for Trial at Any Moment

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Perry County, MO
+How Manslaughter Cases are Fought in Perry County, MO

 A manslaughter charge in Perry County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-• Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
+• No Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.

 • Causation Problems: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.